" Why Does My Dog Lay on Me? Is Something Wrong? – Wild Earth

 It would help if you considered adding a blanket to their bed or where they usually sleep.
 Their sleeping area should be adequately heated.

-To discourage your dog from laying on you, you will have to redirect him.
+If you don’t want your dog lying on you.
+You will have to redirect him.
 Gently pushing him away with a firm “no” is the first step.
 Bring your dog to his sleeping area and reward him with a treat and snuggles.

 Seeking Attention